humfricz/mpesa-php/README.md

 ### Validating/Confirming Transactions
 	`$response = new \Safaricom\Response('validation');`

-You can then check against all posted values, i.e $response -> Amount and validate like so:
+You can then check against all posted values, if `$response -> Amount` is correct and validate like so:

 	`$mpesa -> finish();`

 Or reject like so :

 	`$mpesa -> finish(false);`

 If you do not wish to validate/confirm your transactions, you still need to call `$mpesa -> finish();` at your validation/confirmation endpoints, so MPESA is notified to process the transaction.